how it works

 Conserve critical PPE and receive messages from loved ones.
 Learn how to use your own device or a loaner to communicate while in isolation.

-virtual tools can make a massive difference to patients, their families & healthcare workers
+Helping patients, families & healthcare workers

 - Lowers the number of healthcare worker trips into Covid-positive rooms while increasing communication

-- Reduces risks of cross-contamination
+- Reduces risks of cross-contamination and use of PPE

 - Empowers patients to reach out to nurses, without the worry of “wasting supplies.”
 Yes, patients worry about this!